marcusoftnet/marcusoftnet.github.io/_posts/2007-11-28-sandcastle-in-build-scripts.md

 [Here it
 is](http://blog.maartenballiauw.be/post/2007/08/automatically-generate-sandcastle-documentation-using-cruisecontrol-net-or-vsts-team-build.aspx)

-Nice examples both for CruiseControl and <span id="SPELLING_ERROR_3" class="blsp-spelling-error">TFS also.
+Nice examples both for CruiseControl and TFS also.